UMBE-LAB/CityBEM-Docs/docs/outputs.md

 ---

-### :material-file-document-outline: 1.
-Single Output File per Urban Area
+### :material-file-document-outline: Single Output File

 A unified file is produced containing **all buildings** in the simulation domain.